flutter/website/src/cookbook/maintenance/error-reporting.md

 This is all you need for Sentry to capture unhandled errors in Dart and native layers.
 This includes Swift, Objective-C, C, and C++ on iOS, and Java, Kotlin, C, and C++ on Android.

-## 4. Capture errors programatically
+## 4. Capture errors programmatically

 Besides the automatic error reporting that Sentry generates by importing and initializing the SDK,